MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/external-guest-access.md

 |Anonymous meeting join|None|Enabled|
 |Anonymous file and folder access|None|Enabled|

+People outside your organization do not have access unless a user in your organization initiates one of these activities.
+You can disable any of these settings if you don't want to allow that activity in your organization.

 ## Document, site, and team sharing

 Sharing documents, sites, and teams with people outside your organization uses *guest accounts*.
 Guest accounts are a type of account in Azure Active Directory that are managed through [Azure AD B2B collaboration](/azure/active-directory/external-identities/what-is-b2b).
 They can be used to share resources in your organization with anyone who has an email address.
 You can manage guest accounts the same way you manage users in your organization.
 Guests do not require a license for most features of collaboration.

 Guests can only access resources that you specifically share with them.

-If the guest has a work or school account in another organization or a Microsoft account, they can log in with their regular username and password.
+If the guest has a work or school account in another organization, or a Microsoft account, they can log in with their regular username and password.
 If they have a different type of account - such as a Gmail account - they can log in by using a one-time passcode that is sent to their email address.

 With guests you can: